quovadis-btp/btp-automation/btp-context/readme.md

-Your concept of a "depleted" runtime environment in the context of SAP Business Technology Platform (BTP) is intriguing.
+The concept of a "depleted" runtime environment in the context of SAP Business Technology Platform (BTP) may be intriguing.
 It seems you're proposing a more flexible and efficient approach to managing BTP landscapes, particularly those using Kyma runtime.
 Let me summarize and expand on your ideas:

 ### "Depleted" Runtime Environment: